What are IoT Wearable apps?

 Miniaturization/small size demands due to comfort in wearing and low energy retirements result in low resolution of wearable IoT devices as compared to non-wearable ones.

 In order to enable wearable devices to operate for longer hours without the need for charging, optimizing their power consumption is a key concern

 All wearable IoT devices make use of wireless networks to transmit their sensed data to another node, gateway or base station.
 This wireless transmission involves radiofrequency radiation that can have damaging effects on the user’s health as the transceiver antennas are very close to his/her body.

 One of the key challenges in wearable IoT apps is the implementation of security policies while keeping the system as simple as possible.
 Generally, wearables are easily hacked due to the poor encryption and protection they have.

-At present, there is a barrier in the use of wearable IoT devices in many industries due to absence of proper regulations.
-As an example, in sports fields and arenas, the use of wearable IoT devices are technologically feasible, but it is not being used due to the regulations barrier.
+At present, there is a barrier to the use of wearable IoT devices in many industries due to the absence of proper regulations.
+As an example, in sports fields and arenas, the use of wearable IoT devices is technologically feasible, but it is not being used due to the regulations barrier.

 In IoT wearable app use, there is a regular transmission of personal data such as vital health signals, dosage, and location between the wearable and the IoT system.
 This can potentially create data privacy risks.

 Wearable IoT offers endless opportunities and possibilities in many real-life applications.
-Wearable devices have a lot of potential when integrated with the IoT system.
+Wearable devices have a lot of potentials when integrated with the IoT system.

-We, at PsiBorg an IoT solutions company , understand the latest technologies in IoT wearable apps and excel at crafting and developing IoT wearable apps tailor-made to your needs.
-Reach out to us for all your it wearable app solution needs.
+We, at PsiBorg an IoT solutions company, understand the latest technologies in IoT wearable apps and excel at crafting and developing IoT wearable apps tailor-made to your needs.
+Reach out to us for all your wearable app solution needs.